Call Us Today

 If you’re living in South Carolina and want to move to Florida, but have yet to move all of your stuff, property, license, and car registration, then there is nothing you can really do at the time.
 If a Florida attorney were to do estate planning while you’re in still South Carolina, that attorney would be practicing South Carolina Law because you’re still a South Carolina resident.

-However, if you decide to lay the groundwork, and work remotely with the Florida attorney, you’re certainly allowed to find the documents and finalize the language once you become a Florida resident, which could occur on the day that you close on your new Florida property and move your toothbrush into that new house.
+However, if you decide to lay the groundwork, and work remotely with the Florida elder law attorney, you’re certainly allowed to find the documents and finalize the language once you become a Florida resident, which could occur on the day that you close on your new Florida property and move your toothbrush into that new house.

 The earliest you’d want to start considering redoing your estate plans would be when you put your house on the market to move to Florida.
 You can get things lined up, so once you make that final move to Florida, you can sign your estate planning documents about the same time you get your house situated.
 The main concept is that a Florida attorney cannot prepare estate planning documents for you unless you’re a Florida resident.